DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/gpu/volcano/volcano_user_guide.md

 one by one and is unaware of the PS and Worker roles in a Kubeflow TFJob.
 In a high-load cluster (insufficient resources), multiple jobs may each be allocated some resources to run a portion of their Pods, but the jobs cannot complete successfully, leading to resource waste.
-For instance, if a cluster has 4 GPU cards and both TFJob1 and TFJob2 each have 4 Workers, TFJob1 and TFJob2 might each be allocated 2 GPUs.
+For instance, if a cluster has 4 GPUs and both TFJob1 and TFJob2 each have 4 Workers, TFJob1 and TFJob2 might each be allocated 2 GPUs.
 However, both TFJob1 and TFJob2 require 4 GPUs to run.
 This mutual waiting for resource release creates a deadlock situation, resulting in GPU resource waste.